 With direct campaign feedback, you can accelerate approvals and move projects along quickly.
 Shared team calendars help keep everyone in the team accountable and give you an overview of where you’re at with your marketing campaign.

-These are just three types of users that can benefit from the Wrike platform — the reality is that the work collaboration tool can slot into many teams’ day-to-day operations and lend value to project management initiatives.
+These are just three types of users that can benefit from the Wrike platform — the reality is that our work collaboration tool can slot into many teams’ day-to-day operations and lend value to their project management initiatives.

 With everything from campaign management features to portfolio tracking and remote working, Wrike provides an all-in-one hub for managing the future success of your team, department, or organization.